DanMorriss/highlights/README.md

 ### 1. Strategy

-My strategy is to develop a social media platform designed to foster gratitude and enhance users perspective on life.
-Drawing inspiration from the principal of the five minute journal, the platform aims to provide a space where individuals can share their best highlights of their day.
+- Develop a social media platform designed to foster gratitude and enhance users perspective on life.
+- Drawing inspiration from the principal of the five minute journal, the platform aims to provide a space where individuals can share their best highlights of their day.
 Grounded in scientific research on the benefits of gratitude, the platform aims to cultivate a positive online community.

 Key features:
 - Highlight sharing: Users can post the highlights of their day, promoting reflection and appreciation for positive moments.